Zaxwerks 3D Invigorator Pro v8.6

 Create lathe objects such as wine bottles, glasses, bowls and more by just drawing the profile of the object.
 The lathe object automatically updates with every edit of the bezier curve.
 In the Profile Editor, you can edit the shape of the lathe so you have oval containers, or any other shape that you draw.

 3D Invigorator PRO enables you to set up 3D logos, titles and 3D text, color them, apply the materials, maps and object settings, and then save them into files which you can reuse over and over in all your other 3D Invigorator PRO projects, or even other 3D applications.
 This is a huge time saver for repetitive work.
 Not to mention, the import feature is a great resource for users who like to take advantage of all the free 3D models that are available for download.

-3D Invigorator PRO version 5 supports 3D Motion Blur.
+3D Invigorator PRO supports 3D Motion Blur.
 Anything that can be created or imported into the 3D Invigorator PRO can be motion blurred.
 This includes models made in other programs such as Maya, 3D Studio and LightWave.